chauhanshilpa/FabShop/README.md

 - It has cart option to show total items in cart for easy ordering of selected items.

 - It has user profile icon provides access to profile details, wishlist, orders, and more.

+- It has login as a seller feature to register as a seller and launch new product.

 #### Homepage Showcase: